Blog · Analysis · Last reviewed June 23, 2026

 Seventh, make residual uncertainty explicit.
 A safety case should state what the generated world cannot prove.
 Good governance does not demand certainty.
 It demands honest uncertainty and a deployment boundary that respects it.

-A generated world is recursive reality with a physics costume.
+A generated world is recursive reality with coordinates.

 The model observes the world, compresses it, generates a possible world, lets an agent act inside that world, records the result, and sends the lesson back into future action.
 The loop is powerful because it can create experience where reality is scarce.
 It is dangerous because it can make a model's guess feel like memory.